Sup2point0/Assort/Yu-Gi-Oh!/dryconix.md

 ## Strategics

-###

-### Master Duel
+### End Board
-Standard endboard consists of Amorphactor Pain and Odd-Eyes Gravity Dragon, as well as Wind Pegasus @Ignister if I’ve used Diviner of the Herald.
+The dream endboard consists of White Zoa, Amorphactor Pain, Odd-Eyes Gravity Dragon, Elder Entity.

-If things go catastrophically wrong, we end on Clear Wing Synchro Dragon and/or a Dogmatika Ritual.

-Waking the Dragon is insanely effective, since *so* many people have Spell/Trap removal and use it for no particular reason.

-### Modern
-Target endboard is the same as Master Duel, just with White Zoa too, though this is difficult to achieve without the right resources.

-White Zoa needs 3 cards to Ritual Summon – itself, Dogmatikacabre, and a Draconids or Quadrantids in hand to Tribute... or we could have a Lv8 Ritual and banish a Herald of the Arc Light from the Graveyard, that works too.
-Regardless, it’s quite a lot to ask, and while it has stellar protection and a devastating effect, it’s probably not enough to hold up on its own – which means we can’t just abandon the Drytron side of things.
-So, I’ll only bring it out if I can still Ritual Summon other Ritual monsters with Meteonis Drytron.
+White Zoa needs 3 cards to Ritual Summon – itself, Dogmatikabre, and a Draconids or Quadrantids in hand to Tribute (or we could have a Lv8 Ritual and banish a Arc Light from the Graveyard, that works too).
+Regardless, it’s quite a lot to ask, and while it has stellar protection and a devastyzing effect, it’s probably not enough to hold up on its own – which means we can’t just abandon the Drytron side of things.
+So, I’ll only bring it out if I can still Ritual Summon other Ritual Monsters with Meteonis Drytron.

 Luckily, Drytron’s got... wouldn’t say plenty, but definitely enough cards to search out all the Ritual Spells and monsters we need.
-Nadir Servant is great for searching any missing piece we need, and if we go second Dogmatikatrix can grab both White Zoa and Dogmatikacabre all in one go, or even another copy of itself if we’ve already got one of those.
+Nadir Servant is great for searching any missing piece we need, and if we go second Dogmatikatrix can grab both White Zoa and Dogmatikabre all in one go, or even another copy of itself if we’ve already got one of those.

 <br>